Caleb-Biggs/garbage/README.md

 	return str;
 }
 ```
-For now, garbage collection is done manually by calling ```run_garbage_collection()```, soon the garbage collector will run on its own thread and be done automatically.
 The garbage collector recognizes a number of primitive types, all with the `TYPE_` prefix, along with the Array type (`TYPE_ARRAY`).
 For a full list of types included, see `src/types.h`.
 To declare a new type, there are a few macros provided:
 ```C
 typedef enum ERROR {